SHREENINAYAK/SHREENINAYAK/README.md

 ### Hi there 👋, I'am SHREENIKETAN NAYAK
-Software Engineer (Data Science & AI) at Ipsos | Focused on Data Science,Machine Learning & Generative AI Graduated with a specialization in AI/ML, I enjoy solving real-world problems with data, algorithms, and a bit of creativity.
+Software Engineer (Data Science & AI) at Ipsos | Focused on Data Science,Machine Learning & Generative AI.

+Graduated with a Bachelors of Engineering in AI/ML, I enjoy solving real-world problems with data, algorithms, and a bit of creativity.

 📊 Currently working as a Softwear Engineer at Ipsos